 Help for you and the children in your care.

-When parents becomes unwilling or unable to care for their children, grandparents, other family members, or close family friends often step up.
-For the first time, legal, financial, and therapeutic resources that have been available for foster parents are being made available to kin caregivers.
+When parents become unwilling or unable to care for their children, grandparents, other family members, or close family friends often step up.
+For the first time, legal, financial, and therapeutic resources available for foster parents are available to kin caregivers.
 If you live in New Mexico and are raising the child of a family member or friend—sign up now.
-All services are provided free charge.
-You do not need to be a relative or have legal guardianship in order to qualify.
-Explore this website for more details, and use the links below to request services.
+All services are provided free of charge.
+You do not need to be a relative or have legal guardianship to qualify.
+Explore this website for more details, and use the link below to request free services.

 What Kind Of Services Are Provided?

-- Assistance in determining the needs of the family and what services they may be eligible to receive from nonprofit, local, state and national sources.
+- Assistance in determining the family’s needs and what services they may be eligible to receive from nonprofit, local, state, and national sources.

 - Assistance in completing guardianship packets to help caregivers register children for school and apply for medical services.

-- Therapeutic services, either in-house or with community based services, Behavioral Management Services, Case management, Peer Support Services, Individual and Family therapy.
+- Therapeutic services, in-house or community-based, Behavioral Management Services, Case Management, Peer Support Services, and Individual and Family therapy.